A tale of two Japan stocks ETFs; hedging makes a big difference

-NEW YORK (Reuters) - U.S. investors in two big funds that track Japanese stocks got a good lesson in the importance of currency hedging on Thursday.
+NEW YORK, April 4 (Reuters) - U.S. investors in two big funds that track Japanese stocks got a good lesson in the importance of currency hedging on Thursday.

 The Bank of Japan jolted markets, unleashing the world’s largest monetary stimulus, with a commitment to inject $1.4 trillion into the economy in less than two years.